 - Bad example: “You’re always so negative.
 It’s so draining to be around you.” — Like Example #1, this feedback makes a personal attack at the person.
 It also does not tell the person what he/she can do, which makes it unconstructive.

-- Good feedback: “There have been times when I was hurt by the comments you gave as they were somewhat demeaning.
-For example, the last time I bought my new bag, one of the comments you gave was that it was an ugly bag.
-That took me by surprise and I was quite sad that day.” — While it’s tricky to give constructive criticism when it comes to someone’s personality, here, it is successfully accomplished by separating the person’s actions (that makes him/her negative) from the person him/herself.
-This then makes it easy to critique the behavior without offending the person in question.
+- Good feedback: [Insert context first before going into critique.] “… there are times when I was hurt by the comments you made as they were somewhat demeaning.
+For example, the last time I had a haircut, one of the first things you said was how ugly I looked.
+That took me by surprise and I felt quite down.” — While it’s tricky to give constructive criticism when it comes to someone’s personality, here it is successfully accomplished by separating the person’s actions from him/herself.
+This makes it easy to critique the behavior without offending the person in question.

 - Firstly, detach the situation from the person.
 This distinction is crucial.
 Take the person out of the equation and focus on the behavior / action / situation / issue at hand.

 - Comment on the issue, not the person.
 For example, “The clothes are dirty” and not “You are dirty.”
 “The report is late” and not “You are late.”
 “The food is oily” and not “You are a bad cook.”